Creating a Chicago Style Bibliography | Format & Examples

 If a bibliography entry extends onto more than one line, subsequent lines should be indented (hanging indent), as seen in the example below.
 This helps the reader to see at a glance where each new entry begins.

 Author names in the bibliography

 Author names in the bibliography are inverted: The last name comes first, then the first name(s).
 Sources are alphabetized by author last name.

 If a source has no named author, alphabetize by the first word of the title or organization name that starts the entry.
 Ignore articles (“the,” “a,” and “an”) for the purposes of alphabetization.

 Sources with multiple authors

-For sources with more than one author, only the first author’s name is inverted.
-Separate all author names with commas.
+For sources with more than one author, only the first author’s name is inverted; subsequent names are written in the normal order.

-For texts with up to 10 authors, all the authors’ names should be listed in the order they appear in the source:
+For texts with up to 10 authors, all the authors’ names should be listed in the order they appear in the source, separated by commas.